 Section 14.1.
 The tenure of every employee subject to the terms of this Agreement shall be during good behavior and efficient service.
 The Employer may take disciplinary action against any employee in the bargaining unit only for just cause.
 The Employer may take disciplinary action for actions which occur while an employee is on duty, or which occur while an employee is working under the colors of the Employer, or in the instances where the employee's conduct reflects adversely upon the Employer.
 Forms of disciplinary action, but not necessarily the order of discipline, are:

-- 1. Letter of Counseling (verbal reprimand, date and time recorded); - 2.
-Written reprimand;
+- 1. Verbal reprimand, date and time recorded;

+- 2. Written reprimand;

+- 3. Suspension without pay; and

+- 4. Discharge.